NVIDIA/modulus-launch/examples/cfd/stokes_mgn/README.md

 ## Dataset

-Our dataset describes fluid flow in a pipe domain obstructed by a random polygon.
+Our dataset provides  numerical simulations of Stokes flow in a pipe domain obstructed by a random polygon.
-It contains information about the flow velocity, pressure, and markers identifying different boundaries within the domain.
 It contains 1000 random samples and all the simulations were performed using Fenics.
+For each sample, the numerical solution cotains the mesh and the flow information about velocity, pressure, and markers identifying different boundaries within the domain.

 To request access to the full dataset, please reach out to the [NVIDIA Modulus team](simnet-team@nvidia.com).